focus-editor/focus/LOG.md

     - Allow \ in identifiers
     - Browse everything in the modules folder and try to find anything that sticks out

+- Search:
     - Implement case-insensitive search in buffer
+    - Finder improvements:
+        - Have an extra input for filtering by file path
+        - Case-sensitive search

 - Jump to function definition:
     - Tokenizer: support broken down identifiers